hello-robot/stretch_ros2/README.md

 ## ROS 2 Galactic Development Branch

 This is a development branch that we are using to port [stretch_ros](https://github.com/hello-robot/stretch_ros) to ROS 2 Galactic, Python 3, and Ubuntu 20.04.
-We plan to begin shipping this version preinstalled on Stretch RE1 robots in the future.
-It is **not in a usable state**.
+We plan to begin shipping Ubuntu 20.04 with the ROS2 packages in this repo and the [Noetic ROS1 packages](https://github.com/hello-robot/stretch_ros/tree/dev/noetic) preinstalled on Stretch RE1 robots in the upcoming months.
+Currently, these packages are **not in a usable state**.
 It is also unstable, since we are actively conducting development in this branch.
 Since we have performed limited testing, you may encounter unexpected behaviors.
 Also, installation **requires Ubuntu 20.04 on a second partition** of your robot's hard drive.

 We are beginning to use this port internally at Hello Robot to test it, improve it, and add new capabilities.
+We also anticipate that some customers will begin working with this development branch.
+If you wish to try it, please see the [installation guide](https://github.com/hello-robot/stretch_ros/blob/dev/noetic/install_noetic.md). **Both this branch and the installation guide are under active development.
+Please proceed with caution.**

+**Please file issues here and ask general questions on the [forum](https://forum.hello-robot.com/).**

 ## Ported to ROS 2